MADIMPHO03/pat2-subtask-1/README.md

 ##How the System Works

-Morse code uses a binary system:
+Morse code uses a binary system
 - A **dot** (`.`) represents a short signal (typically 1 unit of time).
 - A **dash** (`-`) represents a long signal (typically 3 units of time).
 - Letters are separated by a short pause (3 units).